Show me the money…

 - would also support the capped overhead/fees costs at the stated 8%.

-We have run the numbers though a simple spreadsheet process and arrived at the following results:
+We have run the numbers through a simple spreadsheet process and arrived at the following results:

 National Indigenous Partnership on Remote Indigenous Housing